Sic Parvis Magna Sample Chapter—Family Dinner

 Edmund thought for a second.

-“Francis, remember when I said that you can speak to God directly and that all that you need to guide you is in the Bible?
+“Francis, do you remember when I said that you can speak to God directly and that all that you need to guide you is in the Bible?
 That God has a plan for you?”

 Francis nodded.

-“Well, those people in the marketplace believe that to talk to God, you must first talk to the priest in the church and do certain things to go to heaven.
-And they are afraid of our way.
+“Well, those people in the marketplace believe that to talk to God, you must first talk to the priest in the church and to go to heaven, you must do certain things.
+They are afraid of our way.
 So, they throw rocks at us because we believe differently.”

 “Is that why James did not want to play with me?
 Can’t I tell him I can also talk to a priest, too?”
-He looked at each adult, looking for a confirmation.
+He looked from one face to the next, looking for confirmation.

 Edmund nodded.

-He picked at his food for a little more and then quietly excused himself.
-He went back to the house where he and his parents lived, leaving the sweetbread untouched.
+Francis picked at his food for a little while longer and then quietly excused himself.
+He went back to the cottage where he and his parents lived, leaving the sweetbread untouched.
+Nobody heard him.

-However, no sooner had he made ten paces down the path, he noticed lit torches on top of the ridge a mile or two out.
+However, no sooner had he made ten paces down the path, he saw torchlight on top of the ridge, a mile or two out.

 Read the next scene, from the historical fiction novel Sic Parvis Magna, “Escape from Tavistock”